These email marketing campaign tips are tried and true and will maximize your subscriber engagement.

 ...but the truth is, every list of subscribers is different.

 Based on the type of content you create, you should already have an idea of who your subscriber is, as well as what time zone they are in!

-And if you own your blog or website, it's likely you and your subscribers share similar interests and have similar schedules.
+And if you are the creator of your blog or website, it's likely you and your subscribers share similar interests and have similar schedules.

 For my first website, my site visitors were Speech Pathologists (Therapists).
 Once I began email marketing, I learned that they were primarily Therapists who worked in schools.